nubcico/EAV/README.md

 The same adjustments should be applied for each modality.

 #### Selecting the classification model

-For the classification of the audio modality, we employ the pretrained Audio Spectrogram Transformer (AST) model, as implemented in the 'Dataload_audio.py' and 'Transformer_torch/Transformer_Audio.py' files:
+For the classification of the audio modality, we employ the Audio Spectrogram Transformer (AST) model pretrained on the AudioSet dataset, which we will subsequently fine-tune on our specific dataset, as implemented in the 'Dataload_audio.py' and 'Transformer_torch/Transformer_Audio.py' files.

 ```sh
 from Transformer_torch import Transformer_Audio